 Whether you’re a casual jogger or a marathon veteran, music can be the perfect companion for your workouts and a good beat can help you push yourself to the limits.
 The best headphones for running and working out should have great stability and not fall off your ears.
 Sports headphones should also be comfortable, easy-to-use, and compact enough to carry on your person when you take them to the gym or hit the road on a bike.

-The best headphones for working out we've reviewed so far are the Jabra Elite Active 65t.
-They are very portable and have a matte blue finish which gives it a premium feeling and are rated IP56, so they should be more sweat resistant that the non-active Elite 65t model, but we couldn’t test this accurately in our current test bench.
+If you prefer truly wireless earbuds for running and working out, get the Jabra Elite Active 65t.
+They are very portable and have a matte blue finish which gives them a high-end, premium feel.
+They’re rated IP56, so they should be more sweat resistant than the non-active Elite 65t model, but we don’t yet have a test to confirm this.

 If you find the Samsung Gear IconX or the Jaybird X3 a bit too expensive, then consider the Anker SoundBuds Curve instead.
 They're the best sports headphones we've tested so far in the budget category.
 They are not truly wireless like the more expensive Gear IconX, and their build quality, although decent, doesn't feel as durable as the Jaybird X3 or even the Jaybird Freedom 2.

 On the upside, they sound better and have a longer battery life and range than most of the other wireless in-ears at their price point.
-They're also stable enough for most exercises thanks to their ear-hook design.
+They're also stable enough for most exercises, thanks to their ear-hook design.
 They're comfortable, lightweight, breathable, and portable, which makes them a great choice for the gym and most physical activities.

 The tips may slip out of your ears from time to time during more intense workout routines, but overall, very few wireless in-ears can compete with the Anker SoundBuds Curve at this price range.

 If you like the ear-hook design of the Anker SoundBuds Curve but want a better sounding headset at a budget price, then get JBL Endurance Sprint.
 The Sprint do not have a 12-hour battery life like the Anker Curve.
-They also have a worse latency performance and they're less comfortable for most listeners since they have a more typical in-ear fit.
+They also have a worse latency performance, and they're less comfortable for most listeners since they have a more typical in-ear fit.
 But on the upside, they have a more premium design and build quality.

 If you do not like the fit of in-ears, and over-ears are just a bit too bulky, then consider the JBL E45BT.
 These on-ears won't be as portable or as stable as the Anker SoundBuds Curve.
 On the upside, they're a budget and decently versatile headset with a tight enough fit to be stable for running.
 They're also a lot more compact than typical over-ears, although they may still be a bit too cumbersome for more intense exercises.

 If you mostly run outdoors and need to be aware of traffic, then get the AfterShokz Trekz Air.
 These are not your typical wireless sports headphones; they sit on your temples and use bone conduction to send vibrations, so you feel the bass instead of hearing it.
-It's also the reason why they sound better than what we measured due to this feature.
+It's also the reason why they sound better than what we measured, due to this feature.
 They do not sound quite as good as regular wireless earbuds but should be good enough to get you pumped when running and for listening to podcasts and audiobooks.

 Unfortunately, they aren’t the most portable headphones because of their odd shape that doesn't fold.
-The headband is flexible and might fit in large sports shorts but you can't cram them into your jean pockets like you could with the BeatsX or the Plantronics BackBeat Fit.
+The headband is flexible and might fit in large sports shorts, but you can't cram them into your jean pockets like you could with the BeatsX or the Plantronics BackBeat Fit.
 On the upside, they are stable enough for running and are fairly rubberized, but technically not waterproof.

 If you like the around-the-head band design of the AfterShokz Trekz Air, but don’t care much for bone conduction and would prefer better sound instead, get the Plantronics BackBeat Fit.
 You won’t be able to monitor everything surrounding you like the AfterShokz, but they still have a semi-open design that doesn’t isolate much noise.
-These are more typical in-ears headphones but their design is more flexible and more portable, on top of being very stable for sports.
+These are more typical in-ear headphones, but their design is more flexible and more portable, on top of being very stable for sports.

-However, the in-ear fit might not be as comfortable for everyone and some reports show that even if they are made to be sweat and water resistant, the headphones can be damaged by sweat alone.
+However, the in-ear fit might not be as comfortable for everyone, and some reports show that even if they are made to be sweat and water resistant, the headphones can be damaged by sweat alone.
 Nevertheless, the BackBeat Fit are decent sports-oriented headphones that can be a good option for outdoor use.

 Our recommendations above are what we think are currently the best headphones for running and working out to buy for most people in each price range.
 We factor in the price (a cheaper headphone wins over a pricier one if the difference isn't worth it), feedback from our visitors, and availability (no headphones that are difficult to find or almost out of stock everywhere).

 If you would like to choose for yourself, here is the list of all our reviews for sports/fitness headphones.
 Be careful not to get caught up in the details.
 There are no perfect headphones.
-Personal taste, preference and where you use the headphones will matter more in your selection.
+Personal taste, preference, and where you use the headphones will matter more in your selection.